Sunday 18th April 2021

-I then headed over to Needs Ore as I was taking part in a synchronised wintering Sandwich Tern count.
-There were two Golden Plover, six Spoonbill and three Avocet on De L’Orne.
-On Blackwater I saw Mute Swan N7L.
+I then headed over to NO as I was taking part in a synchronised wintering Sandwich Tern count.
+There were two Golden Plover, six Spoonbill and three Avocet on DL’O. On B Water I saw Mute Swan N7L.
 She is a 12-year old female ringed as a first year at Christchurch in 2009.
 She bred successfully on Hythe Marshes with male J5A from 2010 annually through to 2019 and was often seen with cygnets on the eastern shore of Southampton Water.
-She has now been sighted at Needs Ore with a new mate who has lost his plastic ring (K6V) but is an adult ringed in 2014 at Keyhaven.
+She has now been sighted at NO with a new mate who has lost his plastic ring (K6V) but is an adult ringed in 2014 at Keyhaven.
 Her old mate may have died in the last year or so.

 From the sailing club I noticed the Slavonian Grebe on the sea, it was now further east and level with the wardens hut.
 A pair of female Eider drifted up the river in front of the sailing club.
 20 Skylark fed in the short coastal grasses and 40 Black-tailed Godwit flew in to land in the field below Exbury.
 Unfortunately there were no Sandwich Terns on show today.

 Thursday 17th December 2020